yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 # Testing
 ## Navigation Bar
-- :heavy_check_mark: [Demon Slayer: Dark War Logo](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/index.html)/[Home](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/index.html) both leads to the home page, index.html
+- :white_check_mark: [Demon Slayer: Dark War Logo](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/index.html)/[Home](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/index.html) both leads to the home page, index.html
-- :heavy_check_mark: [Characters](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/characters.html) leads to the characters page, characters.html
+- :white_check_mark: [Characters](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/characters.html) leads to the characters page, characters.html
-- :heavy_check_mark: [Explore > About Game](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/about.html) leads to the about game page, about.html
+- :white_check_mark: [Explore > About Game](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/about.html) leads to the about game page, about.html
-:heavy_check_mark: [Explore > Anime](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/anime.html) leads to the anime page, anime.html
+- :white_check_mark: [Explore > Anime](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/anime.html) leads to the anime page, anime.html
+- :white_check_mark: [Support](https://yuhengen.github.io/TGC9-Interactive-Frontend-DemonSlayer/support.html) leads to the support page, support.html
+- :white_check_mark: Login opens a window for users to login
+- :white_check_mark: Redeem is a Work-in-Progress and currently shows an alert message "Coming Soon!".
+This will be added in future updates

+## Footer
+- :white_check_mark: Facebook icon redirects to Facebook page (Currently directs to home as placeholder)
+- :white_check_mark: Instagram icon redirects to Instagram page (Currently directs to home as placeholder)
+- :white_check_mark: YouTube icon redirects to YouTube channel (Currently directs to home as placeholder)
+- :white_check_mark: PC icon redirects to download Demon Slayer PC application (Currently directs to Demon Slayer official website as placeholder)
+- :white_check_mark: Google Icon redirects to GooglePlay store for Demon Slayer app (Currently redirects to GooglePlay home as placeholder)
+- :white_check_mark: Apple Icon redirects to Appstore for Demon Slayer app (Currently redirects to Appstore home as placeholder)
+- :white_check_mark: Privacy Policy is a Work-in-Progress and currently redirects to top of page.
+This will be added in future updates
+- :white_check_mark: FAQ is a Work-in-Progress and currently redirects to top of page.
+This will be added in future updates

 # Deployment
 ## Steps taken to deploy the project